ossf/wg-best-practices-os-developers/docs/Compiler_Hardening_Guides/Compiler-Options-Hardening-Guide-for-C-and-C++.md

 Stack protector instruments code produced by the compiler to detect overflows in buffers allocated on the program stack at run-time (colloquially referred to as *“stack smashing”*).

-The detection is based on inserting a “canary” value into the stack frame in the function prologue.
+The detection is based on inserting a _canary_ value into the stack frame in the function prologue.
 The canary is verified against a reference value in the function epilogue.
 If they differ the runtime calls `__stack_chk_fail()`, which will terminate the offending application.

 This mitigates potential control-flow hijacking attacks that may lead to arbitrary code execution by corrupting return addresses stored on the stack.